 The winter is also a good time to come to Heraklion.
 January and February are the coldest months with an average low of just 8-10°C and showers during the whole day.

-Here is a very detailed guide on when to visit Crete depending the weather, the crowed and the activities you like most to do int Crete
+Here is a very detailed guide on when to visit Crete depending the weather, the crowd and the activities you like most to do in Crete

 Is driving in Crete easy?
 Read more on our blog

-On average a car rental in Brisbane costs €29 per day, which is cheaper than most car rental companies around.
+On average a car rental in Heraklion costs €29 per day, which is cheaper than most car rental companies around.

 Group C. Medium (Toyota Yaris or similar) is the most frequently booked rental car group in Heraklion as it's a smaller car.
 Contact us to find out more for exclusive deals on the car of your choice.